Disney shares drop as company delays reopening of California Disneyland

 In late January, the pandemic started battering businesses across Disney's global portfolio when the company shuttered Shanghai Disney Resort and Hong Kong Disneyland.

+Disney closed Walt Disney World in Orlando, Florida - the company's largest theme park - in March.
+The park is scheduled to reopen on July 11, although petitioners are pressing Disney for a delay, citing a spike in COVID-19 cases in Florida.

-Last month, the company estimated that global lockdown measures aimed at tamping down the spread of the contagion slashed its profit by $1.4 billion, mostly from its shuttered theme parks.
+Last month, Disney estimated global lockdown measures aimed at fighting the spread of the contagion slashed its profit by $1.4 billion, mostly from its shuttered theme parks.

+In a June 11 report, Sanford C. Bernstein analyst Todd Juenger wrote that Disney is losing about $1 billion a month while parks are closed, relative to what it otherwise would have earned.

 The coronavirus-ravaged U.S. economy has begun to reopen but there is little clarity either on the pace and durability of the recovery, with new cases in the country continuing to rise.

-Last week, Apple Inc AAPL.O said it is temporarily shutting some stores again in Florida, Arizona, South Carolina, and North Carolina.
+“The challenge is twofold: the longer the delay, the more money Disney loses.
+I also think the larger question is what’s happening to demand - the longer this health crisis goes on, the more people delay their thoughts about travel," said LightShed Partners media analyst Richard Greenfield.
+“If Disneyland is uncomfortable opening, can they really open Disney World?”

-Disney had also come under fire earlier as unions representing 17,000 workers at its Disneyland Resort in California expressed concerns to the state's governor about not being convinced that the theme park will be safe enough to reopen by the company's target date.
+Last week, unions representing 17,000 workers at Disneyland expressed concerns to the state's governor that the theme park would not be safe enough to reopen by the company's target date.

 California witnessed its largest ever spike in confirmed new cases on Tuesday, with an additional 7,149 infections taking the state total to 190,222.

-The company's shares, which have slumped more than 22% this year, were down at $109.39 in premarket trading on Thursday.
+Disney's shares, which have slumped more than 22% this year, were trading at $109.64 on Thursday.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.